Living Revocable Trust

 Probate Kills Businesses

 The death of the business commander-in-chief is often a fatal blow to the business.
 This is especially true for a small business.
-The leadership, creativity, and vision often die with the owner.
+Leadership, creativity, and vision often die with the owner.
 Even if someone steps in with the same qualities, the business will struggle.

 Avoid Probate in All States

-You can easily end up owning property in more than one state, without the living revocable trust, there would be probate in every state that you own you property.
+You can easily end up owning property in more than one state, without the living revocable trust, there would be probate in every state in which you own your property.
 Probate courts only have jurisdiction over the property in the state where they are located.
 Therefore, a different probate proceeding must be conducted in every state where the deceased owned property.

 The probate in the state where the deceased was a resident is called the primary probate, and the probates in other states are called ancillary probates.
 All of the probates are avoided when the property is brought together under the ownership umbrella of the living revocable trust, only one trust is required.
 It simply owns property in more the one state in the same way that you can own property in more than one state.